 Located in the mid-Atlantic, straddling the American and Eurasian tectonic plates, Iceland is known as the land of fire of ice due to its constant geo-thermic activity.
 Steam rises from the hills and streams are at boiling point, giving it a fairy tale aura about it; perhaps that’s why much of the population still believe in elves!

-In the months of June and July you can experience 24 hours of daylight, whilst in the winter months, Iceland is one of the best places to witness the Northern Lights.
+In June and July, you can experience 24 hours of daylight, whilst in the winter months, Iceland is one of the best places to witness the Northern Lights.

 Iceland is the ideal gap year destination if you are interested in the great outdoors.
 From exploring the country on a backpacking trip to environmental research, Iceland has a lot to offer when it comes to gap year programs.